-And it makes a great place for a family weekend away from the Hills as it’s not too far.
+And it’s a great place for a family weekend away from the Hills as it’s not too far and there’s stacks to do that the whole family will enjoy.
 Here are some ideas to keep you entertained during your visit.

 See the seasons on show

 Autumn is a beautiful time of year in Canberra.
 It gets cool overnight but the days are usually a perfect temperature, free of the humidity we sometimes struggle with in Sydney.
 And best of all, in early March, Canberra Day celebrations start and the city comes to life.